The types

 How it's spotted

-More than 35% of signal commits land between midnight and 5am, with a night peak or a very strong night lean.Score
+A clear share of signal commits lands between midnight and 5am, with a night peak or a very strong night lean.Score

 Higher with more nocturnal share.
-The deeper the night shift, the stronger the bite.Sunrise Sniper
+The deeper the night shift, the stronger the bite.Last Call Shipper

 You find leverage in the early quiet and leave fresh commits for everyone else to wake up to.